alvarofc/FIFA19/README.md

 - What is the team with the most valuable players?
 - What is the team with the best payed players?
 - What is the team with the best players?
 - Does it have relation with the performance of the team?
+(Not answered yet)
 - What is the player with the biggest difference between the overall performance and his potential?
 - What players should I choose?

+##### Please check the presentation for player selection and to understand the criteria followed (https://slides.com/afc/deck-1/live)